plantbreeding/IPK-BrAPI-Validator/README.md

 * Add test to front end form.

 ## To-do
-* Add FAQ to readme (tests only schema, no parameters.)
 * Consider variables from configuration file or decide to ignore them at all.